 Below are some of our absolute favorite recipes.
 Many of which are now regular highlights at our family mealtimes.
 We invite you to explore them and hope that you will find much delight in bringing nourishing meals into your homes.

-By far one of our favorites, click on the name for the recipe.
-We substitute honey for the sugar called for in the recipe.
+Even though we no longer offer goat meat, this is by far one of our favorite recipes.
+We've successfully used both lamb and pork in the recipe as well.
+Click on the name for a link to the recipe.
+(We also substitute honey for the sugar called for in the recipe.)

 Pork Bone Stock